CoreyRobinsonDev/mars-gallery/README.md

 [<img align="left" alt="Emotion" width="26px" src="https://raw.githubusercontent.com/emotion-js/emotion/main/emotion.png" />](#)
 <br/>
 ## Features
-- Users can select a retrieve mission info on a given rover.
+- Users can select and retrieve mission info on a given rover.
 - Users can select photos based on the martian day they were taken.